divamgupta/diffusionbee-stable-diffusion-ui/README.md

 ## Features
-* Full data privacy - nothing is sent to the cloud ( unless you chose to upload in image )
+* Full data privacy - nothing is sent to the cloud ( unless you chose to upload an image )
 * Clean and easy to use UI with one-click installer
 * Image to image
 * In-painting